puyonexus/puyovs/README.md

 # Set up build directory outside of the source code
 mkdir ../build && cd ../build

-# Run qmake to configure a build for this build dir.
+# Run CMake to configure a build for this build dir.
 You can also specify debug.
-qmake ../puyovs CONFIG+=release
+cmake ../puyovs

 # Run make.
-The value you specify for -j specifies maximum parallel processes to compile with.
-make -j8

-# On Windows, if you are using MSVC, you should use nmake or jom.
-# You can install jom via chocolately.
-It is recommended.
-# MinGW is not recommended, but if you use msys2 you should be able to run `make` normally.
-# Make sure you are using a shell setup for MinGW!
-# MSys has multiple shell options and some of them are NOT for use with MinGW!
+Use higher values for parallel if you have a lot of cores.
+#
+# WARNING: On Windows you may need to add --config Release or --config RelWithDebInfo
+#          if your Qt SDK build is only release mode, like the ones from qt-sdk-builder.
+#          This is because the MSVC CRT linking may conflict.
+cmake --build . --parallel 4

 # Assuming all is well, you can run your new shiny PuyoVS executable.
-cd ../puyovs/Build/Release
-./PuyoVS
+./Client/PuyoVS

 # On macOS, you'll need to do something like
-# $ open ./PuyoVS.app
+# $ open ./Client/PuyoVS.app
 # And on Windows, something like
-# $ .\PuyoVS.exe
+# $ .\Client\Release\PuyoVS.exe

+# TODO: Currently the build will not find its own assets.
+# You can copy the contents of the Test folder next to the binary.
+# In the case of macOS, copy it into the app bundle next to the PuyoVS executable.
+# This should be resolved in the future.
+Please be patient :)
 ```

-**Want code completion?** Use Qt Creator for easy code completion.
-If you want code completion in other code editors, like Vim or VSCode, it is recommended to use `clangd` with a program that can generate a compile commands metadata file, like [bear](https://github.com/rizsotto/Bear).
-In the future, CMake should make this easier.
-Some day!
-Maybe...
+**Want code completion?** You can use any IDE with CMake support, like Qt Creator, Visual Studio, or CLion.
+In addition, on UNIX-like platforms, you can [generate a `compile_commands.json` database](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html) and use it with clangd.

 ## Source Organization